Downtown Palo Alto

 Quick Bites:

 Many of Stanford University's first faculty members chose to settle in the Professorville neighborhood, which is now a registered national historic district.
-The area boasts many well-preserved residences dating from the 1890s.

 South Palo Alto generally refers to the part of the city south of Oregon Expressway (Page Mill Road): quiet residential streets, creekside parks, and the kind of calm that feels like a deep breath.
 Here, modernism isn’t in a museum.
 It’s on the street, baked into the everyday rhythm of the neighborhood.